jamal919/xbeach-docker/README.md

 If you want to run the docker in interactive mode, add `-it` parameter to your command.
 In that case `xbeach input.txt` should be issued after getting the prompt from the container.

+The container is equipped with mpich and the xbeach code is compiled with mpich and netCDF.
+Use `mpirun -np <ncore>` to run the commands with MPI in a multiprocessing environment.

 # About Xbeach
 (sourced from https://oss.deltares.nl/web/xbeach/about)